OfficialPoniesFiM/windows-transformer/README.md

 # windows-transformer
-A command prompt script to make things work more like a lot of Linux distros.
+A command prompt script to make things work more like a majority of Linux distros.
 Make sure you run this as administrator.
 ## To run the script:
 1. Right click on the file